TamberP/TamberP/README.md

 Meowdy;

-I'm Tamber. (shi/hir usually, but not always)
+I'm Tamber. (shi/hir or it/its, usually, but not always)

 Currently employed in the "hitting trucks with hammers" sector, in the North-West of England.